 The ITER CLI was formally established in December 2009.
 On Wednesday 9 February, 29 of its 42 members convened for their annual General Assembly in the "Council Room" at the Château de Cadarache.

-Tim Watson, here with CLI President Roger Pizot, Mayor of Saint-Paul-lez-Durance described the ''overall management strategy of the ITER worksite''.
+Tim Watson, here with CLI President Roger Pizot— the Mayor of Saint-Paul-lez-Durance—described the overall management strategy of the ITER worksite.

 The ITER CLI General Assembly was the occasion to provide the Commission's members with up-to-date reports on the project's progress, and also to convey the public's preoccupations to the ITER management.

-On the ITER side, DDG Carlos Alejaldre gave a detailed overview of the ongoing licensing process, anticipating the opening of the Public Inquiry procedure in June of this year.
+On the ITER side, Deputy Director-General Carlos Alejaldre gave a detailed overview of the ongoing licensing process, anticipating the opening of the Public Inquiry procedure in June of this year.

-Thierry Brosseron, deputy Head of Agence Iter France (AIF), presented a striking graph showing the anticipated rise of the number of workers — to more than 5,000 in 2014-2015 — on the construction site.
+Thierry Brosseron, deputy Head of Agence Iter France, presented a striking graph showing the anticipated rise of the number of workers—to more than 5,000 in 2014-2015—on the construction site.

 He explained how a "one-stop service" (guichet unique) will be set up to help contractors deal with housing and transport issues.
-This "one-stop service", that AIF will subcontract, is expected to be operational in the first months of 2012.
+This "one-stop service", that Agence Iter France will subcontract, is expected to be operational in the first months of 2012.

-This striking graph, presented by Thierry Brosseron of AIF, shows the anticipated rise of the number of workers on the ITER construction site.
+This striking graph, presented by Thierry Brosseron of Agence Iter France, shows the anticipated rise of the number of workers on the ITER construction site.